Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 Comparatively, standard pepper spray is rated between 2 million and 5 million SHU.
 Think twice before putting yourself in a situation where that could happen.

-Trust us, if you’re cooking with Carolina Reapers, wear gloves and don’t get your hands anywhere near your eyes!
+If you’re cooking with Carolina Reapers, wear gloves, and don’t get your hands anywhere near your eyes!

 Homer Simpson eating Marge's pepper spray